 - 1. The group on which the figures in the table are based is stated at the upper left corner of the table. - The data in most tables have been weighted.
-See Volume 2, Chapter 7, of this report for more detail.
-Both unweighted and weighted sample sizes are shown at the foot of each table. - Apart from tables showing age breakdowns, data have been age-standardised to allow comparisons between groups after adjusting for the effects of any differences in their age distributions.
-See Volume 2, Chapter 8.4, of this report for more detail. - 4.
-The following conventions have been used in tables: - no observations (zero value) - 0 non-zero values of less than 0.5% and thus rounded to zero - [] used to warn of small sample bases, if the unweighted base is less than 50.
-If a group's unweighted base is less than 30, data are normally not shown for that group. - Because of rounding, row or column percentages may not add exactly to 100%. - 6.
+See Volume 2, Chapter 7 of this report for more detail.
+Both unweighted and weighted sample sizes are shown at the foot of each table. - The following conventions have been used in tables: no observations (zero value) - 0 non-zero values of less than 0.5% and thus rounded to zero [] used to warn of small sample bases, if the unweighted base - is less than 50.
+If a group's unweighted base is less than 30, data are normally not shown for that group. - 4.
+Because of rounding, row or column percentages may not add exactly to 100%. - 5.
 'Missing values' occur for several reasons, including refusal or inability to answer a particular question; refusal to co-operate in an entire section of the survey (such as the nurse visit or a self-completion questionnaire); and cases where the question is not applicable to the participant.
 In general, missing values have been omitted from all tables and analyses.